 |Paid-up Equity Share Capital ||187.68 ||187.68 ||187.68 ||187.68 |

-*Please refer to dividend para of this Director Report
+*Please refer to dividend para of this Directors' Report

-The Indian auto components industry is going through a transformational period with theconcept of mobility changing continuously.
-The prospects of the Industry is to benefitover next years are good.
+The Indian auto components industry is going through a transformationalperiod with the concept of mobility changing continuously.
+The prospects of the Industrylooks good of the next year.

 State of Company Affairs

 Your Company is one of the few industrial enterprises which have becomea world-class Indian brand with a green and sustainable strategy of growth despite anincreasing volatile economic and business environment.
 Besides being cost competitivedelivering to strict schedules and adhering to high quality standards are the main keys ofsuccess for auto component manufacturers especially to enter into and grow exportmarkets.
 Your company possesses all the above skills and is appreciated by customers allover the world.
 Keeping this in mind your company is today tapping new geographies due tothe high potential available in the export markets.

 Detailed information on the operations and on the state of affairs ofthe Company are majorly covered in the Management Discussion & Analysis Reportforming part of this report.
 The performance of the Company was far better than theperformance of Auto Industry.
 During the F.Y.
 2020-21 the total revenue stood at 5326.38million as compared to 5155.28 million in the last F.Y.
 2019-20 registering a minimalgrowth of 3.32 %.
 The profit before tax has significantly increased to 496.40 million ascompared to 153.02 million in previous year due to the operational excellency.
 Similarlythe Net profit after tax of the Company is also on the upside at 372.88 million incomparison to 77.42 million in previous year registering a significant growth of 381.63%.